Standard Document

 Abstract

-Clinical and Laboratory Standards Institute document H20-A2—Reference Leukocyte (WBC) Differential Count (Proportional) and Evaluation of Instrumental Methods; Approved Standard—Second Edition evaluates automated and semiautomated hematology instruments for their capability to perform an acceptable leukocyte (WBC) differential count.
-The standard focuses on WBC found in blood films.
-The standard presents a detailed description of an acceptable manual-visual WBC differential count, which serves as the reference for the instrumental differential counter.
+CLSI H20—Reference Leukocyte Differential Count (Proportional) and Evaluation of Instrumental Methods describes a reference method for evaluating automated and semiautomated hematology instruments for their capability to perform an acceptable leukocyte (ie, WBC) differential count.
+CLSI H20 focuses on WBCs found in blood smears.
+CLSI H20 presents a detailed description of an acceptable manual (visual) WBC differential count, which serves as the reference method for the instrumental differential counter.
 The types of abnormalities for inclusion are outlined.
-A statistical method is also outlined, allowing for the determination of the performance of the test method in qualitative, as well as quantitative abnormalities.
+A sample statistical method is also outlined, enabling the determination of the test method’s performance for qualitative, as well as quantitative, abnormalities.

 Overview of Changes